CarbonROM/android/README.md

 Make your changes and commit with a detailed message, starting with what you are working with (i.e. vision: Update Kernel) Commit your patches in a single commit.
 Squash multiple commit using this command: git rebase -i HEAD~<# of commits>

-To view the status of your and others' patches, visit [Carbondev Code Review](http://review.carbonrom.org/)
+To view the status of your and others' patches, visit [CarbonROM Code Review](http://review.carbonrom.org/)

 If you have any issues/questions please contact us in channel: #teamcarbon  server: irc.freenode.net